ibm-cloud-docs/apps/index.md

 Whether you have [existing code](/docs/apps/tutorials?topic=creating-apps-tutorial-byoc#tutorial-byoc) that you want to modernize and bring to the cloud, or you're developing a [brand new application](/docs/apps/tutorials?topic=creating-apps-tutorial-starterkit), you can tap into the rapidly growing ecosystem of available services and runtime frameworks in {{site.data.keyword.cloud_notm}}.

-Do you need help deciding where to start?
+Do you need help with deciding where to start?
 See this diagram for ideas!

 ![Developer experience overview](images/dev-journey.png "Developer experience overview")